 (1) If, at the time of the Customer's order, no items of the selected product are available, the Supplier shall inform the Customer of this in the order confirmation.
 If the product is permanently unavailable, the Supplier shall refrain from a declaration of acceptance.
 In this case a contract shall not be concluded.

-a) The Provider is entitled at all times to make partial deliveries, provided this is acceptable to the Customer.
+(2) The Supplier is entitled at all times to make partial deliveries, provided this is acceptable to the Customer.

-b) Delayed delivery shall be determined in accordance with the statutory provisions.
+The event of delayed delivery shall be determined in accordance with the statutory provisions.
 In any case, however, the Customer is required to issue a reminder.
-Unforeseeable and unavoidable events (war, warlike circumstances, energy or raw material shortages, sabotage, strike, statutory lockout, as well as all other operational disruptions or governmental influences for which we are not responsible) shall release us from the obligation to supply goods and services for the duration of their occurrence, including if such events occur during an already existing delay.
-Delivery periods and dates shall thus be extended by a reasonable amount.
+Unforeseeable and unavoidable events (war, warlike circumstances, energy or raw material shortages, sabotage, strike, statutory lockout, as well as all other operational disruptions or governmental influences for which we are not responsible, for example delivery bottlenecks, the COVID-19 pandemic, or the conflict in Ukraine) shall release us from the obligation to supply goods and services for the duration of their occurrence, including if such events occur during an already existing delay.
+Delivery periods and dates shall in this case be extended by a reasonable amount.
 This also applies to late or incorrect deliveries or services by our suppliers for which we are not responsible.
-Should such events continue for longer than six weeks, the Customer is then entitled to revoke the contract; the same applies to a revocation by us.

 § 4 Retention of ownership